AMC Ambassador: 1971

-The 1971 AMC Ambassador line of cars received minor, yet significant, changes following its major redesign in 1970.
+The 1971 AMC Ambassador line of cars received minor changes following its major redesign in 1970.
 The marketing for the year adopted a "David vs. Goliath" theme, with the tagline asking, "If you had to compete with GM, Ford, and Chrysler, what would you do?"
 Mary Wells Lawrence, founder of the Wells, Rich, Greene marketing agency, was known for unconventional approach, and their work helped establish AMC's image as the underdog challenging the dominance of the domestic "Big Three" automakers.
 The agency "started running sassy, combative ads" to differentiate AMC's cars.
 One answer to this challenge was by AMC including an extensive list of standard features, advantages, and benefits to stand out against its larger competitors.

 For the 1971 model year, AMC streamlined the Ambassador lineup.
 The previously unnamed base model was dropped, with the sedan-only DPL trim line taking its place as the entry-level offering.
 A new top-of-the-line Brougham trim was introduced, positioned above the mid-range SST models.
 The SST and Brougham were available in two-door hardtop, four-door sedan, and station wagon body styles.

-A key part of AMC's value proposition was including premium features as standard.
-All Ambassadors came equipped with a BorgWarner "Shift-Command" automatic transmission, removing the manual transmission option from the lineup entirely.
-The DPL model featured AMC's new 258 CID inline-six engine, rated at 150 hp and utilized a seven-main bearing design for improved durability.
+Part of AMC's value proposition was including premium features as standard.
+All Ambassadors came equipped with a BorgWarner "Shift-Command" automatic transmission, removing the manual transmission option from the lineup.
+The DPL model featured AMC's new 258 CID I6 engine, rated at 150 hp with a seven-main bearing design for improved durability.
 The SST and Brougham models included the 304 CID V8 engine, rated at 210 hp, as standard equipment.
-For more power, AMC offered three optional engines.
-The 360 CID V8 was available in a 8.5:1 compression model with a two-barrel carburetor and a high-compression, four-barrel version that required premium fuel.
-The top engine option was a powerful new 401 CID V8, which produced 335 hp and replaced the previous "AMX" 390 cu in version.
+Optional engines included 360 CID V8 in a 8.5:1 compression model with a two-barrel carburetor using regular gasoline or a high-compression, four-barrel version that required premium fuel.
+The top engine option was a powerful new 401 CID, 335 hp V8 that replaced the previous "AMX" 390 CID version.